clientedev/JeffV2/replit.md

 ## Overview

 This is a comprehensive industrial relationship management system built with FastAPI and PostgreSQL.
 The system unifies business data from spreadsheets into a centralized platform for managing companies, consultants, prospecting, schedules, contracts, and business intelligence dashboards.
 It serves consulting firms by tracking client proposals, project timelines, consultant workloads, and financial contracts with automated alerts and reporting capabilities.

-The system now includes advanced prospecting with follow-ups, detailed consultant performance metrics, an improved internal assistant, and comprehensive analytical reports.
+**Latest Update (October 2025)**: The system now includes two complete business lines (Linha Tecnologia and Linha Educacional) with full CRUD operations, advanced filtering, pagination, and consolidated dashboard statistics.
+The system manages 2,940 technology records and 266 educational records imported from Excel spreadsheets with 120+ and 42 columns respectively.

 ## User Preferences